AidanJReid/Forex-Comix-gitpod/README.md

 ##### Navbar
 - Used Materialize's [Parallax Template](https://materializecss.com/templates/parallax-template/preview.html) for its ease of use and simple design.
-- Dployed a **Sticky navbar** which makes navigation better for the user, especially on mobile.
+- Deployed a **Sticky navbar** which makes navigation easier for the user, especially on mobile.
 - Navigation items from left to right:
   *  **Logo** - Simple logo which will act as link to home page on smaller devices (centered on mobile).
   *  **Home** - Link back to the home page.